 Australian Industry Group Performance of Manufacturing Index

-- Seven of the eight sub-sectors improved in February (trend)
+Six of the eight sub-sectors expanded in July (trend)